RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Perception

+Once located the wrenches, the manipulator aligns the vision system with the best point of view and starts finding the right wrench.
+Six different wrenches are randomly attached and only two of them can manipulate the valve stem.
+The proposed approach focuses on the detection of one assigned wrench, which exploits the images of the left camera together with the 3D point cloud of left and right cameras.

-In detail, we apply the wrench detector in order to find the head of all the wrenches --- the classifier provides a ROI for each head detected (see Figure~\ref{fig:wrench_classifier}).
-For every detected wrench, we estimate: i) the pose of the grip center of the head; ii) the wrench orientation; iii) the pose of the handle centroid (see Figures ~\ref{fig:wrench_result} and~\ref{fig:wrench_3d}).
-In order to be robust to wind, reflections, and noise, all the three values have been estimated after accumulating the single-view values over 10 frames.
-In particular, we consider the median of the 10 different values because of its robustness to outliers.
+First, the wrench detector finds the wrenches heads and provides a ROI for each of them (see Figure~\ref{fig:wrench_classifier}).
+For each ROI, the estimation of the grip center of the head, the wrench orientation, and the handle centroid (see Figures~\ref{fig:wrench_result} and \ref{fig:wrench_3d}) follow.
+In order to be robust to wind, reflections, noise, and detection outliers, each of these values is computed as the median of single-view values over 10 frames through two simultaneous steps (see Figure~\ref{fig:wrench_detection_overview}).

-Wrench analysis is divided into two parallel parts (see Figure~\ref{fig:wrench_detection_overview}): one focused on the handle, in order to find the grasping point, and the other focused on the head of the wrench, to estimate the wrench orientation and the pose of the center of the head.

-The analysis of the head centers starts from the ROI returned by the detector.
-Experimental tests confirmed that we can estimate the region containing the handle of a wrench by extending the region containing the head along the vertical axis.
-This means that, if the detected head bounding box is $bbox_{head} = (x, y, width, height)$, than the bounding box of the handle becomes: $bbox_{handle} = (x, y-2*height, width, 2*height)$.